Community Resource Partnership

 Attention all Community Partners and Residents:

-Face Inc. (Freedom Advocates Celebrating Ex-Offenders Inc.) and the Emerge Baltimore Inc management team continues to follow the evolving situation regarding COVID-19 (Coronavirus), including monitoring developments and guidance issued by local, state, and federal health authorities
+Face Inc. (Freedom Advocates Celebrating Ex-Offenders Inc.) management team continues to follow the evolving situation regarding COVID-19 (Coronavirus), including monitoring developments and guidance issued by local, state, and federal health authorities

 Our priority during this time is to continue to deliver a high level of customer service while remaining vigilant about everyone’s health – yours and our community partnership